chromium/chromium/docs/security/rule-of-2.md

 isolation](https://cloud.google.com/docs/chrome-enterprise/policies/?policy=IsolateOrigins)
 (even better).

+### Processing, Parsing, And Deserializing

+Turning a stream of bytes into a structured object is hard to do correctly and safely.
+For example, turning a stream of bytes into a sequence of Unicode code points, and from there into an HTML DOM tree with all its elements, attributes, and metadata, is very error-prone.
+The same is true of QUIC packets, video frames, and so on.

+Whenever the code branches on the byte values it's processing, the risk increases that an attacker can influence control flow and exploit bugs in the implementation.

+Although we are all human and mistakes are always possible, a function that does not branch on input values has a better chance of being free of vulnerabilities.
+(Consider an arithmetic function, such as SHA-256, for example.)

 ## Solutions To This Puzzle

 Chrome Security Team will generally not approve landing a CL or new feature